 Lemon curd is a smooth lemon creamy spread with a strong flavor: tart, tangy and sweet at the same time.
 Another name for it is Lemon Cheese.
 The traditional version is made with butter and eggs, lots of them.
 Not MY curd.
 I made mine vegan, free of eggs and dairy.
 And it came out wonderfully!

-Lemon curd is traditionally used a condiment spread for toast or cake.
-This lemon curd is also thick enough to use as a frosting for lemon cupcakes.
+It is traditionally used a condiment spread for toast or cake.
+This recipe is also thick enough to use as a frosting for lemon cupcakes.
 Here I also filled the cupcakes and gave them a little cake hat with confection sugar, but there are many more uses for lemon curd.

 I can make my lemon curd texture spreadable or unusually thick to make it pipable as you see here on these cupcakes.
 Making it thick like this also makes it the perfect texture for a bar or lemon pie.
 I add a special ingredient to make it thick in the pipable version.
 But not in the spoonable version.